panzi/unvpk/VPK.markdown

 	Header (optional)
 	Body

 ### Basic Types
 Note that all numbers in VPK are stored in *little endian* byte order.

 	Bytes  Type    Description
 	    1  Byte    a raw data byte
 	    2  U16     unsinged 16 bit integer
 	    4  U32     unsinged 32 bit integer
 	   >1  AsciiZ  Zero terminated ASCII string.
 	               Each character is one byte in size.

 ### Header
 Note that the header seems to be optional/was introduced in version 1 of the format.
 Check for the file magic.
 If the file starts with the binary string 0x34 0x12 0xAA 0x55 (or the U32 value 0x55AA1234) it contains a header.
-An accidental collition with the older format is inprobable, because these values would be very odd ASCII characters for a pathname.
+An accidental collision with the older format is improbable, because these values would be very odd ASCII characters for a pathname.

 	 Offset  Count  Type    Description
 	 0x0000      1  U32     File magic: 0x55AA1234
 	 0x0004      1  U32     VPK version, only known version is 1